 All-electron calculations are prepared similarly to ECP calculations, however, relativistic all-electron basis sets are necessary.
-It is recommended to use the x2c-type basis sets and RI-J auxiliary basis sets x2c-XVPall for one-component and x2c-XVPall-2c for two-component treatments [110, 111].
-At present, they are available for X=S, TZ for H to Rn, except for actinides.
-The keywords \$rx2c, \$rbss and \$rdkh [Order of DKH] are used to activate the X2C, BSS or DKH Hamiltonian.
-The default order of the DKH Hamiltonian is four.
+It is recommended to use the x2c-type basis sets and RI-J auxiliary basis sets x2c-XVPall for one-component and x2c-XVPall-2c for two-component treatments [137-139].
+Presently, they are available for X = S, TZ, QZ for H to Rn.
+The keywords rx2c, rbss and rdkh n (where n stands for the order of DKH) are used to activate the X2C, BSS or DKH Hamiltonian. n defaults to 4.
 It is not recommended to go beyond, but to use X2C instead.
-For details on the arbitrary-order DKH Hamiltonians see Ref.
-[112] for details on the infinite-order DKH theory, [113] for the implementation, and [114] for a conceptual review of DKH theory.
-The local approach (DLU) can be optionally activated by \$rlocal for all one- and two-component all-electron Hamiltonians.
-For symmetric molecules, point-group symmetry is not exploited by default, but can be used in the one-component case by setting \$rsym.
-Without setting \$rsym symmetry is only exploited in the rest of the program.
-Note that \$rsym cannot be combined with \$rlocal.
-The exploitation of symmetry is also supported in X2C gradient calculations [115].
-Therein nuclear symmetry is exploited without setting \$rsym.
+For details on the arbitrary-order DKH Hamiltonians, see Ref.
+[140] for details on the infinite-order DKH theory, [141] for the implementation, and [142] for a conceptual review of DKH theory.
+The local approach (DLU) can be optionally activated by rlocal for all one- and two-component all-electron Hamiltonians.
+For symmetric molecules, point-group symmetry is not exploited by default, but can be used in the one-component case by setting rrym.
+Without setting rrym, symmetry is only exploited in the rest of the program.
+Note that rrym cannot be combined with \$rlocal.
+The exploitation of symmetry is also supported in X2C gradient calculations [41].
+Therein, nuclear symmetry is exploited without setting \$rsym.
 The finite nucleus model based on a Gaussian charge distribution is selected by \$finnuc.
 Two-component calculations are invoked by the keyword \$soghf as outlined above.
 The SNSO approach may be used to estimate the effect of spin-orbit coupling on the two-electron interaction by using the keyword \$snso.
-By default, the original parameters [99] are taken, however, a set of modified parameters [100, 101] can be applied by setting \$snsopara to 1.
+By default, the modified parameters [128,129] are taken, however, the default parameters [127] can be applied by setting \$snsopara to 0.
+The latter set of parameters was derived for lower-order DKH whereas the modified parameters were optimized for X2C and greatly improve the spinor energies for virtual states.
 All options can be specified in the scf section of define.
 The SNSO, GDIIS and scforbitalshift parameters are set in the soghf part of the scf section.
-It is further recommended to use grids with an increased number of radial points [111] in DFT calculations.
+It is further recommended to use grids with an increased number of radial points [138] in DFT calculations.
 These grids are selected by appending "a" to the gridsize.
-In NMR shielding calculations, the use of tailored basis sets, i.e. x2c-SVPall-s and x2c-TZVPall-s [111] etc., is recommended.
+A picture-change correction for several expectation values in the proper section is available for relativistic all-electron Hamiltonians (\$rdkh, \$rbss, \$rx2c, also in their local variant \$rlocal) and enforced by \$pcc.
+In NMR shielding calculations, the use of tailored basis sets, i.e. x2c-SVPall-s, x2c-TZVPall-s [138] and x2c-QZVPall-s [139] etc., is recommended.